Compassion in Action

 Chair, Department of Nursing, Salve Regina University, Newport, RI

-“The sense of revelation that I and my collegues had while watching this video – what a learning experience!
-I hope allnew caregivers see this video.
-It reminds usof why we do what we do to give LOVE where it is needed most.”
+“The sense of revelation that I and my colleagues had while watching this video – what a learning experience!
+I was moved to tears by one particular scene.
+I hope all new caregivers see this video, to see the ideal applied to the real.
+I wish all experienced caregivers could see it to be reminded of why we do what we do – to give LOVE where it is needed most.”

 Goleta Valley Cottage Hospital